Brainchip-Inc/MetaONNX/doc/user_guide/onnx2akida.rst

    infer_model = hybrid_model.generate_inference_model(dirpath=".")

 The ``dirpath`` argument specifies the folder where Akida submodel binaries will be stored.
-The resulting hybrid ONNX model is compatible with ONNXRuntime with AkidaExecutionProvider for inference.
+The resulting hybrid ONNX model is compatible with ONNXRuntime for inference.

 .. note::
     The global workflow described here is detailed in the dedicated examples available in